vatlab/vat-docs/content/Documentation/Functions/track.md

 The bigWig tracks contains numeric values for locations (ranges).
 The default `col` value for this format is `4` (the value column), but you can specify `1` (chrom), `2` (start, 0-based), `3` (end, 1-based), `4` (value), and `"chrom"`, `"chromStart"`, `"chromEnd"`, and `"value"`.

-(:toggleexample Examples: Use bigWig tracks to annotate and select variants:) Let us create a project in hg19, import some data, and download a bigWig track from the UCSC ENCODE website:
+<details><summary> Examples: Use bigWig tracks to annotate and select variants</summary> Let us create a project in hg19, import some data, and download a bigWig track from the UCSC ENCODE website: